git-ruttmann/PolygonTriangulation/Documentation/Polygon.md

 <img src="SplitAfterJoin.png" alt="Split after join" width="400"/>

-Angles are calculated by `DiamondAngle` instead of Math.Atan2, see [https://stackoverflow.com/a/14675998]

 ## Internal structure of a polygon

 The 2D vertices are stored in the array `Polygon.Vertices`.
 The array is never modified.